Active screws: Emergent active chiral nematics of spinning self-propelled rods: Abstract

 \section{Abstract}

 Several types of active agents self-propel by spinning around their propulsion axis, thus behaving as active screws.
-Examples include cytoskeletal filaments in gliding assays, magnetically-driven colloidal helices, and microorganisms like the soil bacterium \textit{M. xanthus}.
+Examples include cytoskeletal filaments in gliding assays, magnetically-driven colloidal helices, and microorganisms such as the bacterium \textit{M. xanthus}.
 Here, we develop a model for spinning self-propelled rods on a substrate, and we coarse-grain it to derive the corresponding hydrodynamic equations.
-If the rods propel purely along their axis, we obtain equations for a dry active nematic.
+If the rods propel purely along their axis, they form an active nematic at high density and activity.
 However, spinning rods can also roll sideways as they move.
 We find that this transverse motion turns the system into a chiral active nematic.
-Thus, we identify a mechanism whereby individual chirality can give rise to collective chiral flows.
+Thus, we identify a mechanism whereby individual chirality can give rise to collective local chiral flows.
 Finally, we analyze experiments on \textit{M. xanthus} colonies to show that they exhibit chiral flows around topological defects, with a chiral activity about an order of magnitude weaker than the achiral one.
 Our work reveals the collective behavior of active screws, which is relevant to colonies of social bacteria and groups of unicellular parasites.